KM3NeT/OrcaNet/docs/intro.rst

+.. _orcanet_python:

 OrcaNet overview
 ================

-Using OrcaNet happens in two steps:
+Using OrcaNet in python happens in two steps:

 1. Setting up the organizer with options like batchsize, learning rate, ...
 2. Repeated training, validating or predicting with the model.